Types of dental crowns.

 Generally speaking, all-metal and porcelain-fused-to-metal crowns can be considered to be stronger types of restorations.

 That means in the back of the mouth where substantial chewing forces are routinely generated, placing an all-ceramic might not make the best choice.
 (Your dentist’s judgment will be required on this point.)

 In the front of the mouth, crown strength is less of an issue and easily outweighed by the superior aesthetics that an all-ceramic restoration can typically provide.

 3) High-strength dental ceramics.

-In response to durability issues, synthetic porcelains having enhanced strength characteristics have been developed.
-Two such compounds are lithium disilicate (IPS e.max®) and zirconia (Bruxir®).
+In response to durability issues, synthetic or “engineered” porcelains having enhanced strength characteristics have been developed.
+The leading compounds in this field are lithium disilicate (IPS e.max®) and zirconia (BruxZir®).

-One primary disadvantage of monolithic high-strength ceramic restorations is that their appearance generally isn't as translucent and life-like in appearance as others ceramics.
-Of course, for back teeth where great strength is needed the most, this likely isn't much of an issue.
+One primary disadvantage of monolithic high-strength ceramic restorations is that their appearance generally isn't as translucent and life-like as others types of porcelain crowns can be.
+However, for back teeth where great strength is needed the most, this likely isn't much of an issue.

 4) Popularity / Use of all-ceramic crowns.